saturnflyer/java_access_manager_plugin/README.md

 </pre>

+There are two modes of operation.
+The first is "stubbed," which is for testing and development purposes.
+Instead of actually examining the headers for information, it takes the information from the from the provided "stubbed user".

+The second is "headers," which actually looks for the information in the headers.
+Setting up something like Java Access Manager is non-trivial, so your development and test environments may not be behind a server with the Java Access Manager plugin installed.

 Example
 =======

-Inside of your <code>application_controller.rb</code> file, you might include something like the
+Inside of your <code>application_controller.rb</code> file, you might include something like the following:
-following:

 <pre>
 java_access_manager